 As you move through your divorce process and onto your newly single life, ask and answer the big questions.
 These can help you both trouble-shoot and thrive.

 • How much is my income going to change?
-First, look at joint bank statements (it’s easy online).
+First, look at past bank statements.
 See how much your spouse and you have each contributed to the family income.
 In many cases, of course, alimony will come into play, but you need a realistic income-based expectation for that, too.

 • How should I supplement my income?
 If you need to get cash flowing your way, contemplate what’s in your toolbox of strengths and skills.
-A key benefit of a side hustle is that it can boost your income and fit your schedule.
+One of the key benefits of a side hustle is that it can boost your income and fit your schedule.
 Maybe you’re a super-organized person who offers decluttering skills, a tech-savvy type who can build websites for others, or an animal lover who pet-sits or walks dogs.
 Other ideas: Fill free hours as an Instacart shopper, Amazon delivery person, or Uber driver.

 • How will we fairly work out financial support for the kids?
 Are the children dividing their time 50/50 between you and your ex?
 What will your child support agreement entail?
 What additional expenses may come up in the future (tutoring, college prep classes)?
-Think and work it through, possibly with professional guidance which can share the prevailing practices on this front.
+Think and work it through, possibly with professional guidance.

 Post-Divorce Budgeting Tips